yarec/react-layout-generator/src/includes/intro.md

 A common choice is to wrap a react component with a div element.
 A disadvantage of this approach is that your content will not have access to meta data.
 Even so it is also possible that a generic React component will not render correctly within the space allocated (this can be mitigated by using [RLGPanel](#RLGPanel) and/or Unit.unmanaged)

-You can only use react components as direct children that apply the style property in their render method.
+You can only use react components as direct children that apply the style property in their render method like this:

 ```ts
   render() {